 Many organisations struggle to describe a compelling set of brand values.

 Internally focused brand values are relatively easy to conceive.
-But establishing how your values impact a customer’s propensity to engage with your brand in more complex way may require investigation to land a suite of compelling values that you can ‘live’ and don’t expose your organisation to risk.
+But establishing how your values impact a customer’s propensity to buy your brand may require you to distil customer-facing values that you can ‘live’ through every transaction and that don’t expose your organisation to risk.

 Your team must be able to put these values into practice easily.
 For example, if one of your values is customer centricity, you can expect your customer to be doubly annoyed by a failure to deliver a positive customer experience.

 A visual identity for any successful organisation will cover a long list of applications:

 Budget partially determines how comprehensive your basic list of elements can be.
 We provide a ‘zip-up’ guide on smaller branding jobs – a concise set of rules around the brand expression.